 If you have recently heard the term shiplap or have heard of those horizontal boards on walls being referred to as shiplap, you may be wondering “what is shiplap….exactly?”
-Shiplap is either a rough-sawn horizontal pine paneling that slightly overlaps the board below it or is a milled board with a rabbet joint to hold the boards together.
-These boards were typically used in historic homes on interior walls or as an exterior siding.
+If you watch HGTV’s Fixer Upper, then you probably know exactly what this is.
+In fact, the show is what probably brought about the popularity of these wood walls.
+For those who don’t watch the show, these wood planks are rough-sawn horizontal pine paneling that slightly overlaps the board below it.
+In addition, it can also be milled board with a rabbet joint to hold the boards together.
+For the most part, these boards were typically used in historic homes.

 How To Install Shiplap Interior Siding:

 1. New Shiplap Boards:

 There is a fantastic tutorial from Home Depot, including all of the material needed to complete the project.
 In general, this project would work best on a wall with the frame exposed.
 Exposed framing makes this installation extra easy.